astampoulis/makam-paper-funpearl/makamcode/01-base-language.md

 >> T := arrow T1 T1
 ```

 STUDENT.
 Cool!
-So underscores for unification variables we don't care about, and `?` for
+So underscores for unification variables we don't care about and `?` for
 queries.
 But wait, last time I implemented unification in my toy STLC implementation it
 was easy to make it go into an infinite loop with $\lambda x. x x$.
 How does that work
 here?

 ADVISOR.
-Well you were missing the occurs-check. λProlog unification includes it:
+Well, you were missing the occurs-check. λProlog unification includes it:

 ```makam
 typeof (lam _ (fun x => app x x)) T' ?